tanrax/org-social/README.md

 Upload the file to a web server and share the URL with your friends (`https://my-awesome-website.com/social.org`).
 Don't have your own hosting?
 [Check this section](#where-can-i-host-my-socialorg-file).

 Simple.
 Now you can share your URL with your friends so they can follow you.

-Do you want strangers to discover you?
+Optional: Do you want strangers to discover you?
 You can register your URL on a Relay.

 Run this command: